dechavezv/2nd.paper/2-PositiveSelection/02_GetOrtologs/README.txt

 PLEASE READ THIS IMPORTANT INFORMATION BEFORE RUNING THE PIPELINE.
+1. Make suere that you have a genome in fasta format in the following path as this will be the input to extract ortologs:
+	2nd.paper/data/Whole.genome.fasta.Jan.2020/<your_genome_in_fasta>

 1. Change the absolute paths with your own.
 These are within all .sh scripts.

     #The paths can be easily identify as they are always at the head of the bash scripts and are followed by the word `export` .